gwlucastrig/Tinfour/README.md

 I would very much like to extend the Lidar file reader to be able to process LAZfiles since that form is used by the majority of the websites distributing Lidar data today.
-Doing so would make file access far more conveient.
+Doing so would make file access far more convenient.
 I'd also like to have the extend the support for metadata obtained from LAS files, particularly those elements using Well-Known Text (WKT) format and GeoTIFF tags.